c0ded00d1e12/ecen224/_labs/c-programming.md

 ---

 ## GitHub Classroom
-Use the GitHub Classroom link posted in the Slack channel for the lab to accept the assignment.
+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
 Make sure to clone the repository

 ## Objectives
 - Understand basic C syntax